How to put binding on a guitar?

 • Lap joints are exactly what the name suggests – two pieces overlap.
 It’s very easy to do but doesn’t look good.
 It is suitable for use by beginners when making a corner.

-If there are gaps, you can fill them with a mixture of Acetone and binding shavings.
-Soak the shavings in the Acetone until they dissolve and form a gooey substance.
+If there are gaps, you can fill them with a mixture of acetone and binding shavings.
+Soak the shavings in the acetone until they dissolve and form a gooey substance.
 Then fill in the gaps with it.

-Scraping the excess binding
+Scrape the excess binding

 First, place your guitar on a flat surface and slowly and carefully start scraping.
 This process will take the most time, but you must be careful not to damage your guitar.